 The activated charcoal layer just keeps things "fresh", or so I've read.

-Step 4: Soil Layer
+Step 4: Adding the Terrarium's Soil Layer

 We found the paintbrush to be very helpful in moving the soil around.
 If you were making a larger terrarium, or working with one that had a larger hole, I think positioning plants and soil mediums would be much easier, but alas, we liked the look of this globe and did our best.

-Step 5: Large Features
+Step 5: Adding Larger Features to the Terrarium

-The living plant we chose was hearty, and strategically planted at the back of the terrarium where it's likely to remain moister.
+The living plant we chose was hearty and strategically planted at the back of the terrarium where it's likely to remain moister.
 We positioned the succulent on a little hill of soil so it would drain first, as well as located it closer to the opening which is likely to be a dryer environment.
 I'm sure it won't take too long for terrarium experts to correct my potentially fatal mistake, however, we really wanted to combine both plants and succulents in a single terrarium.

 It can be easier to position the plants before filling the terrarium with soil, and then backfill the space between the root balls of the plants.
 You can also simply dig small holes and plant normally.
 Both methods worked well for us, but the bigger the plant, the more sense it makes to put it in before the soil, and then add the soil around it.

-Don't overcrowd the terrarium with large elements, there's quite a few additional small elements that we're adding, so it's important to leave yourself some room to be creative with what little space remains.
+Don't overcrowd the terrarium with large elements!
+There's quite a few additional small elements that we're adding, so it's important to leave yourself some room to be creative with what little space remains.

 Step 6: How to Add Small Features to a Terrarium

-We added in a hearty dose of a few different types of dried, ornamental mosses, a mineral that my mom really likes, and a small stone egg - my mom has a PhD in Pre and Perinatal Psychology, what can I say, she's really into eggs.
+We added in a hearty dose of a few different types of dried, ornamental mosses, a mineral that my mom really likes, and a small stone egg.
+(My mom has a PhD in Pre and Perinatal Psychology, what can I say, she's really into eggs.)

 We also included some dried pieces of tree bark from some trees that were shedding this past fall in Oakland.
-This was followed up by inserting a small "air plant" called Tilandsia.
+This was followed up by inserting a small air plant called Tilandsia.
 These plants don't need to be planted in the conventional sense - they require no soil and simply extract their nutrients and water from the air.
 They are perfect candidates for terrariums.

-Finally, we added in some colorful shells that we had collected at the beach (wash them thoroughly as they may introduce salt to the tiny ecosystem, and plants and salt don't get along well) and a small little set of thorns that had come off of a cactus that I used to owned, but died.
+Finally, we added in some colorful shells that we had collected at the beach (wash them thoroughly as they may introduce salt to the tiny ecosystem, and plants and salt don't get along well) and a small little set of thorns that had come off of a cactus that I used to own, but died.

-Step 7: Accessories and Maintenance
+Step 7: Terrarium Accessories and Maintenance

 You've also got to water the terrarium from time to time.
 Maybe once or twice a week depending on location and weather conditions.
 We set my mom up with a dual watering system - the regular water can that services most regular house plants, and then a special mister that's designed to spray down living things like the air plant.
 A regular spray bottle from the drug store will work just fine, we just wanted to class the gift up a bit.